“Ugh I wanna travel but I don’t have any money!”

 6. Starbucks (I’m sorry)

 I’ve long since cut out Starbucks or any other coffee shop out of my budget.
 I used to love spending $15 at my college’s coffee shops for a cup of tea and like three spinach leaves with an almond until I realized that I was just stupid.
-Like I said earlier, a dollar saved is a dollar earned, and when you can get a steak dinner for $5 in Colombia, you’ll be happy you skipped out on that $5 frappe.
+Like I said earlier, a dollar saved is a dollar earned.
+When you can get a steak dinner for $5 in Colombia, you’ll be happy you resisted that $5 frappe.

 4. If possible, minimize rent

-In 2016, I spent half the year paying rent for my house in my college town and half the year traveling.
+In 2016, I spent half the year paying rent for my house in college and half the year traveling.
 In terms of living expenses, you’d be surprised to find out that living in Columbia, Missouri cost me more than rampaging my way through South America.
-If you’re traveling long-term, paying rent is just a useless expense, especially when you can probably use all of that money to pay for your hostels and hotels.
+If you’re traveling long-term, paying rent is a useless expense.
+Rent money can go a long way in paying for your hostels and hotels.

 I understand this can be difficult, but maybe hit up your parents’ basement if you decide to take a gap year or just a break from life.
 Maybe rent your room out while you’re gone, but do whatever it takes to make sure you’re not doubling up on living expenses while you travel.